pingcap/docs/tools/sync-diff-inspector.md

 # These columns are neither checked nor used to divide chunks or sort data.
 # remove-columns = ["name"]

-# Configuration example of comparing two tables with different database name and table name.
+# Configuration example of comparing two tables with different database names and table names.
 [[table-config]]
 # The name of the target schema
 schema = "test"